StarshipG/sboltutorial/README.md

 ### Contribute!

-Fork this repository, add / edit the documentation and send back a pull request.
+Please fork this repository, add / edit the documentation and send back a pull request.

 ## License